Podcast

 Welcome to episode 23 of The Value-Based Healthcare podcast.
 Our guest today is Dr. Ron Paulus, President and CEO of RAPMD Strategic Advisors, LLC.
 Dr. Paulus discusses inequities in accessing care, the silver linings of the pandemic that will improve future care, AI/automation and more.

-Click play below or the platform links underneath the video to listen to the entire podcast.
+Click play below to listen to the entire podcast.
 Scroll down to read the transcription.

 Podcast transcription: